blueberry-llm/blueberry/README.md

 - All code will run just fine on even a single GPU by omitting `torchrun`, and will produce ~identical results (code will automatically switch to gradient accumulation), but you'll have to wait 8 times longer.
 - If your GPU(s) have less than 80GB, you'll have to tune some of the hyperparameters or you will OOM / run out of VRAM.
 Look for `--device_batch_size` in the scripts and reduce it until things fit.
 E.g. from 32 (default) to 16, 8, 4, 2, or even 1.
 Less than that you'll have to know a bit more what you're doing and get more creative.
 - Most of the code is fairly vanilla PyTorch so it should run on anything that supports that - xpu, mps, or etc, but I haven't implemented this out of the box so it might take a bit of tinkering.

-## Running on CPU / MPS

-nanochat can be run on CPU or on MPS (if you're on Macbook), and will automatically try to detect what device is best to run on.
-You're not going to get too far without GPUs, but at least you'll be able to run the code paths and maybe train a tiny LLM with some patience.
-For an example of how to make all the run commands much smaller (feel free to tune!), you can refer to [dev/runcpu.sh](dev/runcpu.sh) file.
-You'll see that I'm essentially restricting all scripts to train smaller models, to run for shorter number of iterations, etc. This functionality is new, slightly gnarly (touched a lot of code), and was merged in this [CPU|MPS PR](https://github.com/karpathy/nanochat/pull/88) on Oct 21, 2025.

-## Customization

-To customize your nanochat, see [Guide: infusing identity to your nanochat](https://github.com/karpathy/nanochat/discussions/139) in Discussions, which describes how you can tune your nanochat's personality through synthetic data generation and mixing that data into midtraining and SFT stages.

-Additionally, to add new abilities to nanochat, see [Guide: counting r in strawberry (and how to add abilities generally)](https://github.com/karpathy/nanochat/discussions/164).

 ## Questions